StepanNaryshkov/design-patterns/README.md

   </p>
 </details>

-**Iterator** is structural design pattern which accessess the elements of the objects sequentially without exposing its undrelying representaional.
+**Iterator** is behavior design pattern which accessess the elements of the objects sequentially without exposing its undrelying representaional.

 <details><summary>Show code</summary>
 <p>